About Pets in Crisis

 The link between domestic violence and pets

 For any pet lover whose animal is part of the family the thought of leaving them behind in an emergency is unthinkable.
 Sadly pets are often abused as part of the spectrum of domestic and family violence.
 DVConnect counsellors regularly speak with people whose pets are beaten or tortured by abusive partners.
 The abuser does this to frighten and control the victim into staying in the violent relationship.
 RSPCA Queensland’s Inspectorate frequently investigates animal cruelty cases of this nature.
-Research shows that up to 25% of people in violent situations choose to stay because of concern for the pets welfare if they leave.

 Women, children and their beloved pets across Queensland are constrained in violent relationships because the practical challenges of leaving are too overwhelming.
 These women are torn between protecting themselves and their children and the increased risk for their pets if they leave them behind.
 This is where our Pets In Crisis program helps.
 Knowing their pets will be safe and that they’ll be reunited once they can get back on their feet can be the catalyst for leaving abuse.